idapgroup/Guidelines/Internship/iOS/2023/Task.md

 # IDAP intern

 Internship for trainee position in IDAP company.
-We don't have any specific requriement for trainees, it will be a plus if you have a Macbook and/or Apple devices.
+We don't have any specific requirements for trainees, it will be a plus if you have a Macbook and/or Apple devices.

 ## General